-Do you experience an annoying sensation in your stomach that feels like the acid in your stomach is bubbling toward your throat?
-If yes, maybe you have chronic heartburn.
+If you experience an annoying sensation in your stomach that feels like the acid in your stomach is bubbling toward your throat, maybe you have chronic heartburn.
 While it’s normal to experience heartburn from eating greasy foods, many times it could be something more severe.
-We are saying this because you might be having GERD.
-GERD symptoms can include heartburn, acid reflux, and difficulty swallowing.

 What Are the Gastroesophageal Reflux Disease Symptoms?

-It’s one of the GERD symptoms when your throat feels hot and sore, and you also produce more saliva than usual.
+It is one of the GERD symptoms when your throat feels hot and sore, and you also produce more saliva than usual.
 It almost feels as if your throat is on fire.
-So, if this happens to you, don’t shrug it off as a one or two-time occurrence.
+So, if this happens to you, do not shrug it off as a one or two-time occurrence.

-Do you feel like your food gets stuck in your throat?
-If yes, it is yet another one of GERD symptoms.
 When you have GERD, you feel like the food is getting stuck in your throat, and this condition is called dysphagia.
 Remember that this condition can make it difficult to swallow.
-It can also make you feel like you don’t want to eat.
+It can also make you feel like you do not want to eat.